aeshirey/learn-sat-smt/09 Forall.md

 )
 ```

-What if we want SMT to find some number, $ n > 10000 $, such that _n_ is prime?
-Clearly, declaring a new constant and asserting that $ n \ne i*j $ won't work:
+What if we want SMT to find some number, $n > 10000$, such that _n_ is prime?
+Clearly, declaring a new constant and asserting that $n \ne i*j$ won't work:

 ```
 (declare-const i Int)